YuBlum/stark-lang/README.md

 while something => nxt; # error: 'nxt' outside of expression-block
 ```

 Because `nxt` just jumps to the end of the expression block, all deferred expressions will be ran.
-So the correct way to simulate a for loop is:
+So the correct way to do a C for loop is:
 ```py
 while def (i = 0) < 10 => {
   defer i++;